knylbyte/tuliprox/README.md

 ### 2.2.2.7 `mapping`
 `mapping: <list of mapping id's>`
 The mappings are defined in a file `mapping.yml`.
 The filename can be given as `-m` argument.
+(See Mappings section)

 ## Example source.yml file
 ```yaml